-31.27 I am using Java 6 and getting a java.lang.VerifyError on the Backport Concurrent classes.
+36.27 I am using Java 6 and getting a java.lang.VerifyError on the Backport Concurrent classes.
 Why?

 The backport-concurrent library is used in ehcache to provide java.util.concurrency facilities for Java 4 - Java 6.
-The library is available in a Java 4 and Java 5 version.
-The Java 5 version is not compatible with Java 6 which causes the error.
-Use the Java 4 version which is compatible.
+Use either the Java 4 version which is compatible with Java 4-6 or use the version for your JDK.

-31.28 How do I get a memory only cache to persist to disk between VM restarts?
+36.28 How do I get a memory only cache to persist to disk between VM restarts?

-While disk persistence between restarts is a feature of the DiskStore only, you can get the same behaviour for a memory only cache by setting up a cache with maxElementsInMemory set to Integer.MAX_VALUE,

-2147483647, overflowToDisk set to true and diskPersistent set to true.
+While disk persistence between restarts is a feature of the DiskStore only, you can get the same behaviour for a memory only cache by setting up a cache with maxElementsInMemory set to Integer.MAX\VALUE, 2147483647, overflowToDisk set to true and diskPersistent set to true.